stashed/docs/docs/guides/latest/volumes/pvc.md

 **Verify necessary Function and Task:**

-Stash uses `Function-Task` model to backup stand-alone volume.
+Stash uses a `Function-Task` model to backup stand-alone volume.
 When you install Stash, it automatically creates the necessary `Function` and `Task` to backup a stand-alone volume.

 Let's verify that Stash has created the necessary `Function` to backup/restore PVC by the following command,